datamesh-governance/datamesh-governance.com/policies/isolation/project-structure/bigquery-one-project-per-dataproduct.md

 ## Decision

-We agree on a set conventions for our BigQuery projects, datasets, and tables:
+We agree on a set of conventions for our BigQuery projects, datasets, and tables:

 ### Project ID